Idosumtrolling/Fire-and-Steel/README.md

 Notes: The 1st project of Fire and Steel was made by Vast_Gamer and "Fire and steel - v.1.5 (hearts of iron 4/HOI4 in scratch)" isn't actual the orginally or even a perfect copy as "Fire and steel - v.1.5 (hearts of iron 4/HOI4 in scratch)" includes Luxembourg, which the orginally project didn't include.
 The original project was taken down by scratch, I'm sure I do have a perfect copy somewhere in my projects...but there's also alota other trash 😅.

 Also, please follow, like and heart the projects.
-Please? 🥺
+Please? 🥺.
+And if you'll ever need me, send me a message over svcartch...I'll check my messages probably...